AECP-ETHZ/FARMIND/README.md

 	When the model is running in test mode, the batch file 'run_gams.bat' will copy a output file (stored in /data/ folder as 'Grossmargin_P4,00').

-3. "Exiting Farmind.
-Input number of iterations."

-	Input number of years (integer) required for the simulation when running the batch file

-4. "Exiting Farmind.
-Input MP Model: WEEDCONTROL or SWISSLAND."

-	Input which model you want the ABM to interface with during operations.

-5. Error related to input parameters:

-	"Missing required option: uncertainty usage: Each argument is formatted as "-argument VALUE"

-	 -modelName <arg>             model: WEEDCONTROL or SWISSLAND

-	 -uncertainty <arg>           1 or 0 to use uncertainty in ABM

-	 -year <arg>                  ABM simulation years

-	 Make sure you are running the full command to start the ABM jar file.
-Three commands are necessary when starting.
+3. "java.io.FileNotFoundException: .\data\data-weedcontrol\social_networks.csv (The system cannot find the path specified)."

+	There is an issue with the control.properties file.
+There is an error with the "data_folder" path and the ABM is unable to find the required data files.

+4. "java.io.FileNotFoundException: projdir\p_AllowedStratPrePost.csv (The system cannot find the path specified)"

+	There is an issue with the control.properties file.
+There is an error with the "project_folder" path and the ABM is unable to find the required files.

-6. Error relating to JNI issues when running jar file OR issues related to library usage.
+5. Error relating to JNI issues when running jar file OR issues related to library usage.

 	JNI issues come from incorrect library settings.
 The easiest option to fix library issues is usually to uninstall all user libraries and re-add the libraries.